mihaicris-adoreme/cordial-ios-sdk/README.md

 ```

 ## Post a Cart
-Updates to contact's cart can be sent to Cordial by calling the `CordialApi.upsertCart` method:
+Updates to contact's cart can be sent to Cordial by calling the `CordialApi.upsertContactCart` method:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___